Coronavirus: Seapoint, Sandycove and Forty Foot bathing spots closed

 Council says move taken in interests of public health and ‘to align with Covid-19 restrictions’

-Dublin bathing spots Seapoint (pictured), Sandycove and the Forty Foot have been closed to the public until further notice.
-File photograph: Eric Luke/The Irish Times.
+Dublin bathing spots Seapoint, Sandycove and the Forty Foot have been closed to the public until further notice.
+Photograph: Niamh Hooper.

 Dublin bathing spots Seapoint, Sandycove and the Forty Foot have been closed to the public until further notice.